jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 	(result.topBottom === "1" ? "y" : "n"));
 ```
 __
-ui cards peek - Asks the user to choose a card-pile to peek into, a count of how many cards to peek and whether to peek from the bottom or top.
-Calls the peek shortcut with these choices.
+ui cards peek - User choses a card-pile, how many cards to peek and what side to peek from (top or bottom).
+The peeked cards are printed to the note.
 ***